-The Agency is concerned about the use of alcohol, illegal drugs or controlled substances as it affects the workplace.
+The Agency is concerned about the use of alcohol, illegal drugs (including but not limited to marijuana in all forms, which remains illegal under federal law) or controlled substances as it affects the workplace.
 Use of these substances whether on or off the job can adversely affect an employee's work performance, efficiency, safety and health and therefore seriously impair the employee's value to the Agency.
 In addition, the use or possession of these substances on the job constitutes a potential danger to the welfare and safety of other employees and exposes the Agency to the risks of property loss or damage, or injury to other persons.
 Furthermore, the use of prescription drugs and/or over-the-counter drugs also may affect an employee's job performance and seriously impair the employee's value to the Agency.